School of Global Studies and Partnerships

 The School of Global Studies and Partnerships sponsors presentations from noteworthy speakers to provide background and commentary on important global issues, whether economic, geopolitical, social or other.
 The speakers add significant international perspective for the OSU community, and allow students and faculty access to top global thought leaders and insight into trends that are facing the world.

-The School of Global Studies has floating deadlines for Fall, Spring, and Summer semesters.
+The School of Global Studies and Partnerships has floating deadlines for Fall, Spring, and Summer semesters.
 The priority deadline is November 1st for Spring and April 1st for Fall.
 Applying by the priority deadline will allow applicants to receive priority consideration for graduate assistantships available for the term.

 To apply, students must provide their transcripts, resume, statement of purpose and the names and email addresses for three people who can provide a recommendation for them.
-The School of Global Studies does not require students to take the GRE or GMAT for admission.
+The School of Global Studies and Partnerships does not require students to take the GRE or GMAT for admission.

 English Proficiency Requirement